nerdfiles/communicative-praxis/readme.md

 (recognition for future consequences)

 1. non-classical systematicity
-2. metonymic structure; "[metonymies] are more literal than metaphors".
+2. metonymic structure; [metonymies] are more literal than metaphors.

 ### attending